Find Grad Schools

 68 Yearly Graduations

 The 11th most popular school in the country for english language & literature majors who are seeking their master's degree is National University.
 Each year, around 18,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,912 per year.
 During the most recent year for which we have data, 68 people received their master's degree in english language & literature from National University.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 73% were women.
-Data shows that National University graduates that hold this degree go on to make a median salary of $43,520.
+About 72% of this group were women, and 37% were students from an underrepresented racial-ethnic group.

 #12